kubevela/kubevela.github.io/docs/platform-engineers/addon/addon-cue.md

 }
 ```

-Then we can reference the two CUE block in `template.cue` :
+Then we can reference the two CUE blocks in `template.cue` :

 ```cue
 // template.cue